Align your startup with a higher purpose to sustain motivation. Avoid “entrepreneurial lifestyle” and startup mythology

 It’s easy to lecture other people about their shortcomings, or at least your perception of their shortcomings.
 I think the celebration of financing events as accomplishments instead of as a sometimes necessary precursor to the start of real efforts is one problem that Jeff Nolan, among many others, has already touched on.
 One of the differences between the 80’s and today is a condensed time frame caused by a “built to flip” mentality that focuses on “cashing out” in a year or two instead of five to ten years building a real company.

 I am reminded of the movie “Hoop Dreams” which documented how an entire generations of inner city boys are aimed at a few slots in the NBA.
 Most that miss are left with few if any marketable skills or fallback options for earning a living.
 But all along the way they are encouraged by coaches, scouts, and others who are paid to fill the pipeline with new recruits.
 I worry that a lot of what passes for entrepreneurial advice is given by folks who profit from their participation in the venture ecosystem and it is encouraging an “entrepreneurial lifestyle” that bears little resemblance to what’s needed to create and manage a going concern.

 People ask me why we work with bootstrapping entrepreneurs and how we make any money at it.
-I like the orientation that most bootstrappers have toward creating value for their customers (it’s the only way they can get paid so it’s also a matter of enlightened self-interest).
+I relate to the bootstrappers’ orientation toward creating value for their customers (it’s the only way they can get paid, so it’s also a matter of enlightened self-interest).
 We run our practice on a “low intensity long duration” model that assumes success is going to require perseverance, intelligent experimentation, and a commitment to solving problems that will make a difference in people’s lives (a shorter answer is that we make less than we might serving other firms but we enjoy it more so it balances out).